One of the first things you'll notice while on holiday in Lake Bled is how quiet and peaceful it is.

 If you're feeling fit then the 6km walk around Lake Bled can be completed in under two hours and there's loads of quiet spots to stop off and sunbathe or take a dip in the lake.
 Highly recommended along the way - grab a coffee and a delicious Kreme Schnitte cake from one of the many lakeside cafés.

 Away from the lake, you can get stuck into a wide range of different activities including walking, horse riding, tennis and golf.
 Bled is also an excellent base for sightseeing with the Julian Alps and the Slovenian capital, Ljubljana, both within easy reach.

-Get the most out of your time in Lake Bled with the Bled Discovery package.
+Get the most out of your time with the Bled Discovery package.
 Based at Hotel Park you’ll have plenty of opportunity to explore Bled.
 You’ll also get to spend a day in Ljubljana visiting its famous bridges and castle and time in the neighbouring lakeside village of Bohinj.
-Must book before 30th April 2014.
+Must book before 29th April 2015.

 Getting married?
 We can help organise your wedding in Lake Bled.

 from £628 per person